-An issuer can use a soft decline if they receive a request from a merchant to authorise a payment, but they want to use authentication first.
+An issuer (BIN sponsor) can use a soft decline if they receive a request from a merchant to authorise a payment, but they want to use authentication first.
+The cardholder will be prompted to retry the transaction with authentication.
+The transaction could still decline on the second attempt for other reasons (e.g., perceived fraud risk, insufficient funds).